sqonk/phext-detach/docs/api/global_functions.md

 ```php
 function detach_kill() : void
 ```
 Immediately stop all running tasks.
+This method is an alias for `Dispatcher::kill`.

 ------